Adjectives

 Word order

-The usual order of words in the sentence is subject-verb-object, as in English.
-However, since the accusative ending -n of the object makes it clear which is the subject and which the object, word order can be varied for stylistic or pragmatic purposes, very much more readily in Esperanto than in English.
+The usual order is subject–verb–object, as in English.
+But because the accusative -n shows which word is the object, word order can be varied far more freely than in English — for emphasis or style:

 - Mi legas libron. – I'm reading a book.